EliFarrer/startup/Notes/lectureNotes.md

 > Also remember to use the cookie parser

 Endpoints are in the `/api` path and everything else is in the `public` directory

+# Database
+## Frontend
+No significant changes in about.jsx

+No changes in Login/

+No changes in play/

+No changes in scores/

+So our frontend hasn't changed at all which makes sense bcause the database is really only connected to the backend.

+## Backend
+`index.js` in our service used to hard coded store the user data.
+Now any time we update that, we want to call one of our database functions that we export from `database.js`.
+So basically any function that deals with those arrays will need to do something with the database instead.